 Although there was a seven-week lockdown, COVID-19 is still spreading rapidly in Russia.
 Since the government made it illegal to publish “fake news” about the coronavirus, cases were few in the early phase.
 However, as more information became available, experts claim the actual mortality data can be much higher.
 Social institutions like care homes and orphanages are the worst-hit areas.

 Brazil has had more than 550,000 confirmed cases, which is the second-highest in the world.
 The outbreak can be attributed to the inefficiency of government.
 President Jair Bolsonaro is criticised for downplaying the virus and dismissing the disease as a “little flu”.
 His recent willingness to reopen Brazil’s borders causes public outrage.
+On 7 July, Bolsonaro tests positive for coronavirus.
 Additionally, polarized regional governments fail to obtain a consensus on the lockdown policy.
 Existing social inequality and dissatisfaction of indigenous tribes are escalated as well.

 Current Strategies and Responses